Frame the whole room first

 Trust surfaces

-These pages explain what Rightlight6 can infer from room imagery, how confidence changes, and why the product stays narrow instead of drifting into generic home-improvement advice.
+These pages explain what Rightlight6 can infer from room imagery, how confidence changes, and why the audit stays focused instead of drifting into generic home-improvement advice.